 Fly Fishing The Base of The Saint Elias Range

 Icy Bay Lodge is located in the southeastern corner of Alaska, roughly 60 miles from the small town of Yakutat.
-Sitting at the base of the world’s tallest coastal mountain range called Saint Elias Range, Icy Bay is surrounded not only by incredible beauty but also 100’s of miles of wilderness that is virtually untouched.
+Sitting at the base of the world’s tallest coastal mountain range called Saint Elias Range, Icy Bay is surrounded not only by incredible beauty but also hundreds of miles of wilderness that is virtually untouched.
 The only other anglers seen on the rivers will be folks staying at Icy Bay!
-With a rich saltwater fishery for halibut, rockfish, lingcod, kings in the spring and an incredible silver salmon run in the fall, Icy Bay is a great place to escape busy rivers, enjoy the scenic beauty and potentially fill your freezer with halibut, lingcod, and rockfish.
-In addition to that, they also have incredible fly fishing for silvers in the fall where anglers can literally fish until they drop.
+With a rich saltwater fishery for halibut, rockfish, lingcod, kings in the spring and an incredible silver salmon run in the fall, Icy Bay is a great place to escape busy rivers, enjoy the scenic beauty, and potentially fill your freezer with halibut, lingcod, and rockfish.

 Food and Beverages

-Meals are cooked on location by a professional chef who will serve American favorites as well as freshly caught salmon that have never been frozen.
-Each morning a freshly brewed pot of coffee will be ready in the dining area with breakfast following shortly thereafter.
-During breakfast, anglers will be briefed by the head guide on weather and what the day’s plans will be.
-Lunches will be served while on the river and consist of sandwiches, soups or freshly caught salmon over a campfire and of course, a sweet treat to top off an excellent meal.
+Meals are cooked on location by a professional chef who will serve American favorites as well as freshly caught salmon.
+Each morning a pot of coffee will be ready in the dining area with breakfast following shortly thereafter.
+During breakfast, anglers will be briefed by the head guide on the weather and what the day’s plans will be.
+Lunches will be served while on the river and consist of sandwiches, soups, or freshly caught salmon over a campfire and of course, a sweet treat to top off an excellent meal.
 Non-alcoholic beverages are included in the trip package so anglers are encouraged to bring any adult beverages with them from Anchorage.

 Typical Length of Stay

-The typical length of stay is 5 days / 6 nights.
-Sunday to Saturday itinerary.
+The typical length of stay is six (6) nights and five (5) days (Sunday to Saturday).

 Non-Angling Activities and Options

-While Icy Bay should certainly be considered a fishing program, they do have opportunities for wildlife viewing, hiking, and even kayaking.
+While Icy Bay is primarily a fishing program, they do have opportunities for wildlife viewing, hiking, and even kayaking.

 Internet / Communications